 - Skin infections.
 If shingles blisters aren't properly treated, bacterial skin infections may develop.

-Shingles is usually diagnosed based on the history of pain on one side of your body, along with the telltale rash and blisters.
-Your doctor may also take a tissue scraping or culture of the blisters for examination in the laboratory.
+Health care providers usually diagnose shingles based on the history of pain on one side of your body, along with the telltale rash and blisters.
+Your health care provider may also take a tissue sample or culture of the blisters to send to the lab.